 Helping Dobermans Find New Homes Since 1994

-For 20 year, Doberman Rescue of North Texas has been placing purebred unwanted or abandoned Doberman Pinschers in loving homes.
+For 20 years, Doberman Rescue of North Texas has been placing purebred unwanted or abandoned Doberman Pinschers in loving homes.
 Most of the Dobermans we rescue come from shelters in the Dallas/Fort Worth Metroplex.
 Each dog is checked by a vet, given all shots, tested for heartworms, spayed or neutered, treated for any illnesses or medical problems that are found, and micro-chipped.
-Without exception, all dogs are spayed or neutered before they are adopted out.
+Without exception, all dogs are spayed or neutered.
 The dogs come to live at Doberhof, our Doberman-only private shelter in Grand Prairie.
 Doberhof accommodates up to 22 dogs in 11 air-conditioned and heated runs with comfortable beds and classical music.
 We have outdoor play yards where they exercise, sunbathe, chase squirrels and rabbits, and do other important doggy activities.
 We have limited additional capacity for dogs in sick bay and foster homes.
 When a suitable adopter makes the right choice, each dog is adopted to what we hope is a forever home.
 Puppies thru mature are normally available.

 Doberman Rescue of North Texas, Inc., is a non-profit Texas corporation.
 It is recognized by the Internal Revenue Service as a 501(c)(3) charity.
 For most people this means that donations made to Doberman Rescue of North Texas, Inc., are tax deductible.
 Check with your accountant.
 Your support would be greatly appreciated.